matrix-org/matrix-spec/content/application-service-api.md

 {{% http-api spec="application-service" api="query_room" %}}

-#### Third party networks
+#### Third-party networks

 Application services may declare which protocols they support via their registration configuration for the homeserver.
-These networks are generally for third party services such as IRC that the application service is managing.
+These networks are generally for third-party services such as IRC that the application service is managing.
 Application services may populate a Matrix room directory for their registered protocols, as defined in the Client-Server API Extensions.

-Each protocol may have several "locations" (also known as "third party locations" or "3PLs").
-A location within a protocol is a place in the third party network, such as an IRC channel.
-Users of the third party network may also be represented by the application service.
+Each protocol may have several "locations" (also known as "third-party locations" or "3PLs").
+A location within a protocol is a place in the third-party network, such as an IRC channel.
+Users of the third-party network may also be represented by the application service.

 Locations and users can be searched by fields defined by the application